 4. Tampered Odometer

 Be wary of unusually low mileage for the car’s age.
-This could indicate odometer fraud, a scam where the mileage is rolled back to increase the car’s selling price.
+This could indicate odometer fraud, a scheme where the mileage is rolled back to increase the car’s selling price.

 5. Seller Unwilling to Meet or Show the Car